 Let me give a shout out to all my loyal fans, WHAT'S UP!

 November 11, 2016: So my friends, I'm going to reintroduce myself to the iCarly people out there.
 What that means is I will repost some old stories here and there from years ago, for current fans out there to see.
 Sort of a window frame to the past.
 Now rather than rewrite nearly a hundred things, I'm going to show you the evolution process.
 Plus, working on my master's, some current tales in progress and two jobs while I search for my career leaves me with little time to rewrite anything.

 MSN: Nature9001 @Hotmail.com

 I'm currently majoring in Criminal Justice, so there's not much to say.
 I've been writing for a very long time.
-My most popular fandoms, in order have been Fullmetal Alchemist, iCarly, Victorious, but I'm leaning back to the iCarly mold because that was where I had my greatest mobility as a writer.
+My most popular fandom has been iCarly.
+I've ventured out, but I'm going back to it.
 The characters were good, and I was able to churn out fresh and new ideas all the time.
 I only stopped when someone nearly destroyed it for me, but that's a personal tale not up for discussion here.
 I hope you'll enjoy my works, whether you're new to my writing or not.

 2. My Views (Writing Wise)

 I think everyone has their own style and way to write, so I'm open to new things.
 I always think that if someone is passionate about something, they should pursue it, whether as a hobby or otherwise.